Psychology Faculty Research

 B.S., M.S., Ph.D.
 University of Kentucky, post-doctoral research Purdue University.
 Specialty: Behavioral neuroscience/biopsychology.
 Dr. Berry’s research focuses on the neurobiological mechanisms involved in the development of substance abuse and dependence using in vivo rodent models.
 Additionally, we investigate receptor systems (i.e. nicotinic acetylcholine receptors, stress hormone receptors) that may be targeted in the treatment of substance dependence.
 Current projects involve investigations into nicotine and alcohol co-consumption and the role of stress hormones in substance abuse.
 Dr. Berry can be reached at jnberry1@butler.edu.

 B.A., Denison University, M.S., Illinois State University, Ph.D., Clemson University.
 Specialties: Human Factors Psychology, Ecological Psychology, Perception and Action, History of Psychology.
-Dr. Day’s research investigates the relationship between perception and action, especially in regard to the perception of affordances (the behaviors that can be done in the world).
+Dr. Day’s research investigates the relationship between perception and action, especially in regard to the perception of affordances (the behaviors that can be done in the world such as everyday actions like reaching and sports behaviors like putting or catching).
 His research also focuses on ensuring that products, ranging from simple tools and websites to virtual reality systems and complex technology interfaces, are safe and easy to use.
 Dr. Day is also interested in the history of psychology, with a focus on the work of William James and other American functionalists and pragmatists.
 Dr. Day can be reached at bday@butler.edu.

 Karina Hamamouche, Assistant Professor